Introduced by Farindokht Zahedi, Associate Professor, College of Fine Arts / Theater / Faculty of Performing Arts and Music, University of Tehran.

 Editors Aubrey Mellor and Cheryl Robson

-- A new collection of plays from voices of Iranian heritage
+- A new collection of plays from voices of Iran and Iranian heritage

-- Covering a varied spectrum of themes, from modern relationships, to the effects of war in modern Iran
+- Covering a varied spectrum of themes, from modern relationships, to migration to the effects of war.

-Seven freshly translated plays from new and established voices from today’s Iran and the global Iranian diaspora.
-Plays cover life in contemporary Iran, the aspirations of a burgeoning middle class, the frustrations of disaffected youth searching for a voice in traditional society, and the hopes of women finding new ways to assert their individuality in a time of great of upheaval.
-The plays shine a light on the profound social, economic and cultural flux taking place in a rapidly changing Iran, one that is vastly different from the misconceptions outsiders have of it.
+A wide-ranging collection of plays from new and established voices from today’s Iran and the global Iranian diaspora.
+Plays cover life in contemporary Iran, the hopes of women finding new ways to assert their individuality in a time of great of upheaval, the lives of those trapped in a migrant camp and the need to challenge stereotypical views.
+The plays shine a light on a rapidly changing Iran, one that is vastly different from the misconceptions outsiders have of it.